How important is Recall for Measuring Retrieval Quality?: Dataset Retrieval-Response

 The LLM grading is done for each choice of ``top-K'' in each of the ranked samples.
 This means that each ranked sample $S_r$ makes \textit{len}($S_r$['K']) graded samples.
 In total, this gives 535888 graded samples.

 The grading is done as outlined in Section~\ref{sec:Setup}; more details and the prompts are in Appendices~\ref{sapp:prompts_generation} and \ref{sapp:prompts_score}.
-Each graded sample is a dictionary with the following items, most of which are familiar from the ranked samples: \begin{enumerate}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item ``id'': A string Id of the sample, the same as in the query-texts samples. \item ``E'': The embedding's short notation. \item ``Nc'': Total number of candidates (positives and negatives). \item ``Np'': Total number of positives. \item ``K'': A value of K (``top-K'') taken from the list of ``K'' in the corresponding ranked sample. \item ``rank'': A list equal to the first K elements of the list ``rank'' of the corresponding ranked sample $S_r$, i.e. Sr[``rank''][:K]. \item ``inK'': A list created from the ``rank'' (the item above), by replacement of each index by 1 (if positive) or 0 (if negative). \item ``answer\_ideal'': LLM-generated answer to the query, obtained by using all the positives from the corresponding query-texts sample. \item ``answer\_topK'': LLN-generated answer to the query, obtained by using the retrieved K candidates, given to LLM in their ranking order. \item ``grade'': The LLM-generated score (on Linkert scale from 1 to 5), obtained by comparing the top-K answer to the ideal answer, with the knowledge of the query. \item ``P'': A value of precision corresponding to the selected K; given here for convenience. \item ``R'': A value of recall corresponding to the selected K; given here for convenience. \end{enumerate} Each graded sample is uniquely identified by the tuple (id, E, Nc, Np, K) and it is related to its ranked sample by the tuple (id, E, Nc, Np).
-To assure an understanding of the data of a graded sample $S_g$ and of the corresponding ranked sample $S_r$, see a few assertions in Figure~\ref{fig:assert_graded_ranked}.
+Each graded sample is a dictionary with the following items, most of which are familiar from the ranked samples: \begin{enumerate}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item ``id'': A string Id of the sample, the same as in the query-texts samples. \item ``E'': The embedding's short notation. \item ``Nc'': Total number of candidates (positives and negatives). \item ``Np'': Total number of positives. \item ``K'': A value of K (``top-K'') taken from the list of ``K'' in the corresponding ranked sample. \item ``rank'': A list equal to the first K elements of the list ``rank'' of the corresponding ranked sample $S_r$, i.e. Sr[``rank''][:K]. \item ``inK'': A list created from the ``rank'' (the item above), by replacement of each index by 1 (if positive) or 0 (if negative). \item ``answer\_ideal'': LLM-generated answer to the query, obtained by using all the positives from the corresponding query-texts sample. \item ``answer\_topK'': LLN-generated answer to the query, obtained by using the retrieved $K$ candidates, given to LLM in their ranking order. \item ``grade'': The LLM-generated score (on Linkert scale from 1 to 5), obtained by comparing the top-K answer to the ideal answer, with the knowledge of the query. \item ``P'': A value of precision corresponding to the selected $K$; given here for convenience. \item ``R'': A value of recall corresponding to the selected $K$; given here for convenience. \end{enumerate} Each graded sample is uniquely identified by the tuple ($id$, $E$, $N_c$, $N_p$, $K$) and it is related to its ranked sample by the tuple ($id$, $E$, $N_c$, $N_p$).
+To assure an understanding of the data of a graded sample $S_g$ and of the corresponding ranked sample $S_r$, see the following assertions: